McKenzie the superhero

 A natural gas leak can happen if a gas pipe is damaged or a fitting is loose.
 The most common occurrence for a damaged natural gas pipeline is someone accidentally striking the underground gas pipeline with construction equipment or a shovel while digging a hole.
 Natural gas can also leak if a natural gas appliance, like a stove, water heater or furnace, isn't hooked up correctly.

-Carbon monoxide, or CO, is a dangerous gas that you can't see or smell.
+Carbon monoxide is a dangerous gas that you can't see or smell.

 If you're sick with carbon monoxide poisoning, it might feel like the flu:

 Unlike the flu, with carbon monoxide poisoning you won't have a fever.
 Everyone in your family may feel sick at the same time and the symptoms might disappear when you leave the house.

 You can help prevent carbon monoxide poisoning by reminding the adults in your house to use and test a carbon monoxide detector.

 This device works like a smoke alarm.
 If it senses too much carbon monoxide in the air, it will make a loud beeping noise to warn you of the danger.

 There are detectors for sale that include both a smoke detector and a carbon monoxide detector.